Traffic delays on M25, M3, M4, M20, M27 as 52 new emergency areas installed

 The free, easy way to change your car online

-There’s more lane closures and roadworks about to start on the M25, M3, M4, M20 and M27 until late summer as 52 new emergency refuge areas are installed to address safety concerns about smart motorways.
-Motoring organisations don’t think this is enough and want the hard shoulder back.
+There will be new roadworks on the M25, M3, M4, M20 and M27 until late summer as 52 extra emergency refuge areas are installed to address safety concerns about smart motorways.

 • 52 new emergency refuge areas to be installed on smart motorways in the south east